NNM Examples¶

 Please enter 1-5:

-Or You can build the each example manually via cmake.
-The following steps use exampe_nnm_image as a demonstration.
+Or you can build each example manually via cmake.
+The following steps use example_nnm_image as a demonstration.

 $ mkdir build